Research-as-a-Code/Research_as_a_Code/memories/EMBEDDING_MODEL_CLARIFICATION.md

 - NIM: `snowflake/arctic-embed-l` (1024-dim)
 - Ingestion: Fixed to use correct model name
 - Agent RAG: Using correct model
-- UDF RAG: Using correct model
+- UDR RAG: Using correct model
 - Milvus: 1024-dim vectors

 The original plan's "text-embedding-nim" IS the Arctic Embed L NIM we're using.
 There's no mismatch - just a bug in the ingestion script that has been fixed.